casper-network/docs/source/docs/casper/resources/tutorials/beginner/cep18.md

  - `transfer` - Transfers an amount of tokens from the direct caller to a recipient
  - `transfer_from` - Transfers an amount of tokens from the owner to a recipient, if the direct caller has been previously approved to spend the specified amount on behalf of the owner

-To understand how the methods work in detail, it is advisable to check the reference implementation on the [GitHub](https://github.com/casper-ecosystem/cep18).
+For more detail on these methods, there is a reference implementation available on [GitHub](https://github.com/casper-ecosystem/cep18).

 ## Creating a CEP-18 Token on the test-net {#cep18-testnet}